The 10 Beautiful Landmarks of Bern (Free DIY Walking Tour)

 10

 Should you need guidance on exploring the Old City of Bern, you can use my list of beautiful landmarks in Bern.
-The landmarks are arranged in an easy-to-follow manner, ensuring the shortest possible route.
-Check out my other guides in exploring Bern if you need more ideas regarding this matter: Half a Day Bern Itinerary, Exploring Bern in One Day, and Two Days in Bern.
+The landmarks are arranged in an easy-to-follow manner (1 to 10), ensuring the shortest possible route.

 For a more insightful visit, consider joining this short 90-minute walking tour.
 You’ll discover more than just the city’s architectural features!
 If you prefer a private exploration with a local unveiling even the city’s hidden gems, this private walking tour with a local might be just what you’re looking for.